Anatolii-Poznyak/gis-api/README.md

 </details>

 ## 📮 Postman

-If you want to test endpoints via Postman - you can import [this postman collection](gis-api collection.postman_collection.json)
+If you want to test endpoints via Postman - you can import [this Postman collection](./gis-api%20collection.postman_collection.json)

 <details>
   <summary>click</summary>